Denison Forward backdrop, shot of campus

 Trustee, Denison University

 Talent has always been equally distributed in society, but the opportunities have not.
 It’s imperative that Denison builds on its values and takes the actions needed to create an inclusive and equitable culture that is about listening and understanding, progress, not promises.
-Equity and Inclusion needs to be an integral part of our DNA if we are truly going to live up to our full potential of not only being a forward-thinking institution known for developing intelligent discerning citizens but also empathetic leaders who are making an impact around the world.
+Equity and inclusion need to be an integral part of our DNA if we are truly going to live up to our full potential of not only being a forward-thinking institution known for developing intelligent discerning citizens but also empathetic leaders who are making an impact around the world.

 I only have to look in the mirror and reflect on my own time at Denison and in life to know the importance of this commitment.
 The work that is being proposed will require transparency, accountability and moments of grace but it gives me hope that with the right systems put into place Denison can help lead the change that is needed.